Problem with the Median House Price. Things You Must Know.

 Sales Volume: The number of homes sold over a specific period provides insight into market activity.
 A high sales volume usually indicates a healthy, active market.

 Days on Market (DOM): This metric shows how long homes typically stay on the market before being sold.
-A declining DOM indicates that homes are selling quickly, suggesting strong demand.
+A declining DOM indicates that homes are selling faster, suggesting strong demand.

-Price per Square Foot: This figure can provide a more granular view of home values, helping to compare different properties more accurately.
+Price per Square Metre: This figure is seldom used in Melbourne, but it can provide a more granular view of home values, helping to compare different properties more accurately.

 Boots on the Ground Validation: The data only tells a historical snapshot of the property market.
-This data can often be 3 to 12 months.
+This data can often be 3 to 12 months late.
 Some popular indicators such as population, income, socio-economic indicators can be more than 7 years late.
 This article will explain why.
 Nothing beats a "Boots on the Ground" visit to the location, familiarise yourselves with the up-to-date dynamics of the property market in the area.
-If you are unable to invest these time and resources into this due diligence, consider engaging one of our buyers advocates.
+If you are buying in Melbourne but are unable to invest these time and resources into this due diligence, our local buyers advocates are more than happy to assist and provide that information.
+We buy across the entire Melbourne and Victoria and have extensive local knowledge in most popular suburbs.

 What's next?

-With this understanding of house prices and median prices, and its irrelevance in helping you determine what you should pay for your house, it is time you stop making yourself look silly by walking into a real estate agency and demanding a 2% discount in house prices simply because the media says the median house prices in Melbourne have fallen 2%.
-You might save yourself some time and embarrassment to do a bit more research and arm yourself with more relevant information before you get sorely disappointed.
+With this understanding of the relationship between house prices and median prices, and its irrelevance in helping you determine what you should pay for your house, it is time you stop making yourself look silly by walking into a real estate agency and demanding a 2% discount in house prices simply because the media says the median house prices in Melbourne have fallen 2%.
+You might save yourself some embarrassments to do a bit more research and equip yourself with more relevant information before you get sorely disappointed.

 Why is the Median Price Used, Despite Its Limitations?

-Despite its limitations, the median price remains a popular metric due to its accessibility and the media's preference for straightforward, attention-grabbing figures.
+Despite its limitations, the median price remains a popular metric due to its accessibility and the media's preference for straightforward, attention-grabbing numbers.

 Conclusion